-But given that there is so much gear and equipment out there to help you fish for these funny-looking critters, finding the optimal set up can be daunting.
+But given that there is so much gear and equipment out there to help you fish for these funny-looking critters, finding the optimal setup can be daunting.

 Especially if you’re new to the sport.

-This week, we’re looking at the best hooks for catfish on the market – exploring all the hook types that will achieve the best results for this species.
+Today, we’re looking at the best hooks for catfish on the market – exploring all the hook types that will achieve the best results for this species.

 Plus, I’ve thrown in some other top tips for how to catch catfish for good measure.